Where is the Department of Communication located?

 You can talk to any of the professors in the department about becoming a major.
 However, Nancy Heiz (firstname.lastname@example.org) is the department's pre-major advisor.
 She may decide to send you to talk to someone else if she thinks someone else can better answer any questions you may have.

 Yes.
 Students desiring to major in either Interpersonal/Intercultural or Organizational Communication must have at least 30 credits and a 2.0 overall GPA.
 Students wanting to declare the Public Relations concentration must have completed 30 credits and have a 2.5 overall GPA.

 How does the Department of Communication communicate important messages and information to declared majors?

 The Department of Communication stays in close contact with declared majors via their Hawkmail e-mail accounts.
-Please check your Hawkmail email account regularly to stay informed of important announcements, opportunities, and deadlines.
+Please check your Office 365 email account regularly to stay informed about important announcements, opportunities, and deadlines.
 Furthermore, your Hawkmail accounts are also used by many professors to communicate as well, so you should check them daily.

 How do I locate contact information for a Communication Department professor?